forgefed/forgefed/spec/modeling.md

   committer
 * [hash][prop-hash]: The hash identifying the commit, e.g. the commit SHA1 hash
   in Git; the patch info SHA1 hash in Darcs
-* [name][]: The commit's one-line title as plain text; if the commit title and description are a single commit message string, then the title is the 1st line of the commit message
+* [summary][]: The commit's one-line title as HTML-escaped plain text; if the commit title and description are a single commit message string, then the title is the 1st line of the commit message
 * [description][prop-description]: A JSON object with a [mediaType][] field and a [content][] field, where `mediaType` SHOULD be "text/plain" and `content` is the commit's possibly-multi-line description; if the commit title and